Every time for the past few weeks, I keep wanting to say, “Spring is here.” Technically, on the calendar it is, but up here, it depends on the day.

 I’d been doing so well.
 I thought I was over it by now.
 But it doesn’t take much.
 Sometimes it’s not even what’s happening, but what I start thinking.

-Ironically, I get so concerned about me ruining the special evening that I end up…ruining the special evening.
+Ironically, I get so concerned about ruining the special evening that I end up…ruining the special evening.

 My husband, God love him, is incredibly patient and loving, which only makes me feel more guilty.
 Because when it's happening, I’m mentally beating myself up big time.